 LIHEAP is administered by the states, with the states having maximum flexibility in directing program funds.
 In addition, state and local governments provide assistance through taxpayer-funded initiatives.
 Fuel funds and other charitable groups provide direct assistance, funded by donations, to those in need.
 Utilities help these customers through discounts, fee waivers, arrearage forgiveness, and efficiency/weatherization programs, funded by customers and stockholders.

 After many years of underfunding the Low Income Home Energy Assistance Program (LIHEAP), Congress funded the program at $5.1 billion in FY2009 and FY2010.
-Unfortunately, since then, funding for LIHEAP has been cut drastically to less than $3.4 billion in FY2014.
-As a result of the economic downturn and the increase in poverty and unemployment, the number of low-income households eligible for LIHEAP in 2014 will continue to climb.
+Unfortunately, since then, funding for LIHEAP has been cut drastically to $3.4 billion in FY2015.
+As a result of the economic downturn and the increase in poverty and unemployment, the number of low-income households eligible for LIHEAP will continue to climb.

-In March, the Obama Administration proposed only $2.8 billion for LIHEAP in the FY2014 budget.
+LIHEAP Advocates proposed $4.7 billion for LIHEAP in the FY2016 budget.

 According to a study by the National Energy Assistance Directors Association, LIHEAP recipient households are more vulnerable to temperature extremes since they are likely to have seniors, disabled members or children in the home.
 More than 90 percent of LIHEAP households had at least one of these vulnerable household members.
 The study also showed that these households face many challenges in addition to their energy bills, including unemployment, unhealthy home conditions, and medical issues.
 Many of the LIHEAP recipients faced significant medical and health problems in the past five years, partly as a result of high energy costs.
 Nearly one third reported that they went without food, more than 40 percent sacrificed medical care, and one quarter had someone in the home become sick because the home was too cold.